 I often wish that I had an infinite supply of time, motivation, and skill.
 If I did, I bet I could get a lot done!
-My todo programming (and programming-related) todo list includes so many items that I’m quite sure I’ll never get to most of them.
+My programming (and programming-related) todo list includes so many items that I’m quite sure I’ll never get to most of them.

 Here’s my current list, though I’m probably missing some stuff, in no particular order …

 I’ve been thinking about this for quite some time, but I haven’t really done much with it.
 I played with CPANHQ, which had some promise, but has stalled.

 My wanted list for a new search.cpan is really long, and includes: